life-itself/tao/onboarding/README.md

 1. Login in to your email account and check it.
 See below.
 2. Setup your accounts on the systems we use.
 See below.
 Do this before the next step!
-3. Submit your bank account details to your Onboarder, cc-ing ops@lifeitself.us.
+3. Add your bank account details to your Onboarder, cc-ing ops@lifeitself.us.
 4. Add your details to our [Phonebook using this form][phonebook].
 Note: you will need to be logged in to your Life Itself email.
 5. Notify the Onboarder that you have added accounts in team phonebook so that they can add you to relevant systems.
 6. Setup your [laptop as per these Datopian instructions][laptop].
 Some of these instructions may not seem obviously applicable to your role, but you are likely to find all of these programmes useful.